 Watching HBO’s first season of Euphoria was a roller coaster ride that ended with lead actress Zendaya winning an Emmy Award for her portrayal of Rue in this LGBTQ-inclusive drama about drug addiction.
 In December, HBO premiered a bonus episode focused on Rue, and another bonus episode is slated to premiere on January 24, which focuses on another lead, Jules.
 Both episodes were filmed under special COVID-19 guidelines, and the show will eventually return for season two.

-The hit TV show Gossip Girl will get its own reboot on HBO Max sometime in 2021.
+The hit TV show Gossip Girl will get its own reboot on HBO Max on July 8, 2021.
 While out gay writer and executive producer Joshua Safran has admitted that the original show did not have a lot of LGBTQ representation and racial diversity, he did confirm that “this time around the leads are nonwhite” and “[t]here’s a lot of queer content.”

 While The L Word can never really be topped, its reboot, The L Word: Generation Q is one of my favorite shows.
-While there is no word on when in 2021 the second season will premiere, the cast has already started filming.
+The second season will premiere on Showtime on August 8, 2021.
 If you haven’t watched the first season of Generation Q, you can check out our episode-by-episode recaps here.

 Over the years, Supergirl has made a name for itself for being both feminist and LGBTQ-inclusive.
 In season two, Alex Danvers, played by out actress Chyler Leigh, came out as a lesbian, and in season four, the show debuted the first-ever transgender superhero on television, Nia Nal.
 The sixth and final season of this show is slated to debut on the CW sometime this year, and all I want to know is: will Supergirl and Lena Luthor finally get the queer happy-ever-after the writers have been baiting us with?